imamanr/ImageMatching/README.md

 original image againt all modified images.
 The index against maximum value is picked as a match for original image in the modified images.
 SIFT descriptors are robust to rotation, scale and illumination changes, but fail to discriminate in presence of noise and blur.
-Also due to local similarity of some images, when matching the SIFT feature points, some false matches occur,
+Also due to local similarity of some images, when matching the SIFT feature points, some false matches occur.
+The ranking algorithm is based on number of good matches, which may induce quantization error.

 3rd party Libs: